andrasq/node-quickq/Readme.md

         - `maxScanLength` - upper limit on how far ahead to scan the waiting jobs when looking for a suitable job type to run.
 If a suitable type is not found, the first waiting job is selected.
 (Default 1000.)
+    - `"capped"`
+        - `maxTypeShare` - as for the "fair" scheduler, default 80%.
+        - `maxScanLength` - as for the "fair" scheduler
+        - `maxTypeCap` - upper limit on the number of concurrent jobs of a single type to apply to all types.
+Default unlimited.
+        - `typeCaps` - object mapping types to type-specific caps.
+Default empty mapping.

 ### q.push( payload [,callback(err, ret)] )